fsprojects/FAKE/help/markdown/core-targets.md

 ## Setting build status

-You can set the build status automatically using `Target.updateBuildStatus`
+You can set the build status automatically using `Target.updateBuildStatus`.
+To do this you need to use the `Target.WithContext` functions to run a target and retrieve the context information:

 Example: